apache/streams/streams-verbs/README.md

 and target objects are typically expected to be used with a particular verb.

-streams-verbs performs registration and enforcement of activity stream verb definitions, restricting the type of activities deemed valid across the stream or upon application of a filtering component.
+Classes in streams-verbs perform registration of activity stream verb definitions, allowing a stream or component to specify the type of activities deemed valid.

-A recommended baseline set of verb definitions are available and can be activated by including streams-verbs resources on your classpath.
+Resources in streams-verbs are a recommended baseline set of verb definitions for activities produced by multiple contributed providers, and templates for describing those activities.

 https://raw.github.com/activitystreams/activity-streams-verb-definition/master/activity-streams-verb-definition.txt